 Classroom management and learning environments are the main emphasis of this course.
-The teacher candidate will learn the different theories of classroom management, using classroom arrangements and the critical role of a safe and healthy affective environment.
-The teacher candidate will have the opportunity to observe classroom management styles in the local elementary schools.
+The students will learn the different theories of classroom management, using classroom arrangements and the critical role of a safe and healthy affective environment.

-EDUC 350 Practicum I
+EDUC 350 Practicum I Elementary/Secondary